 Flexible automation systems typically have the following components:

-• Human labor: The flexible style of automation system has an inherently high level of automation in its processes.
+- Human labor – The flexible style of automation system has an inherently high level of automation in its processes.
 However, people are still necessary for several important steps in the system.
-They are necessary for the overall management of the system, the repair and the maintenance of the production equipment, the tool change procedures and sometimes for the loading and unloading of parts.
+They are necessary for the overall management of the system, the repair and maintenance of the production equipment, the tool change procedures and sometimes for the loading and unloading of parts.

 Contact Midwest Engineered Systems to learn how we can analyze your current production systems and develop a flexible automation system that increases productivity and efficiency!